Institute Biological Safety Officer

 We have demonstrated that B-CLL cells (purified from patients) are sensitised to Fludarabine and Chlorambucil by DNA-PK inhibition, and that the mechanism of this sensitisation is increased DNA damage due to inhibition of DNA-PK activation.
 Furthermore, we made the novel observation that DNA-PK over expression is associated with poor prognosis CLL and shorter overall survival (Willmore et al, Clinical Cancer Research, 2008).
 In a recent study we used a Human stromal cell co-culture system to enhance survival of CLL cells cultured ex vivo.
 Resulting data demonstrated that although stromal co-culture increased resistance to mitoxantrone, it did not affect enhancement of mitoxantrone-induced cytotoxicity by the DNA-PK inhibitor (Elliott et al, British Journal of Haematology 2010).
 These data indicate the potential of targeting DNA-PK, even in the protective environment of stromal cells, which mimics the in vivo CLL lymphocyte microenvironment.

 Recently awarded funding will allow us to explore the consequence of TP53 mutations, which occur in approximately 10% of CLL patients but increase in patients with refractory CLL, and confer a particularly poor prognosis.
-In collaboration with David Oscier (Bournemouth) we will investigate the long term impact of TP53 mutations in CLL, since our preliminary data indicates that a subset of patients have unusually stable disease.
+In collaboration with Professor John Lunec, we are investigating the long term impact of TP53 mutations in CLL, since our preliminary data indicates that a subset of patients have unusually stable disease.
 In collaboration with Andy Pettitt & Jack Zhuang (Liverpool) and Chris Pepper (Cardiff) we are using proliferating CLL cells to investigate the effect of DNA-PK inhibition, and resulting DNA damage and chromosomal instability in replicating cells.
 Our current hypothesis is that increased non homologous end joining (the pathway mediated by DNA-PK) occurs by virtue of increased DNA-PK activity and generates genomic instability resulting in chromosomal abnormalities and mutations.